Here are some of the most commonly asked questions:

 Multimedia design incorporates some or all of the following -- sound, animation, text, video and graphics.
 These components can be assembled to create a business presentation, an information kiosk (like the touch-screen ones you see in a shopping mall or a hospital), a CD-ROM title, animated logos on TV news, or a video game.
 The end result of a multimedia effort is a visual presentation that can be viewed on a screen, rather than in print.
 Animations in 2- or 3-D and videos are an important addition to any multimedia piece, as is sound.

-We recommend that students who are looking for full-time employment in graphic design first consider the two-year Communication Design degree.
+We recommend that students who are looking for full-time employment in graphic design first consider the two-year Graphic Design degree.
 The Multimedia certificate was originally envisioned as a way for graphic designers to add new skills to their repertoire, and is very popular with working professionals who are looking to move up in their careers.
 Employers in this area are seeking to promote themselves through visual means.

 The Loudoun Campus has classes in Audio for Multimedia for those with an interest in audio technology.